nuvibit/nuvibit.com/content/english/blog/cloud-foundation-map.md

 **Shared Service Domains** are capabilities like Container, IoT, BigData or Machine Learning that will be consumed by the **Cloud Consumers**.

-The big advantage of this model is offered to the **Cloud Workload Development Teams** who benefit from a cultivated layer of the **Cloud Provider** offering enabling them to focus on the pure challenge of their workload.
+The big advantage of this model is offered to the **Cloud Workload Development Teams** who benefit from a cultivated layer of the **Cloud Provider** offering, enabling them to focus on the pure challenge of their workload.

 Let's look at the example of security controls.
 A large piece of security controls are provided directly by the **Foundation Core Domain**.
 Optionally the **Shared Service Domain** will add the domain-specific security aspects.
 This will allow the actual **Cloud Consumer** to start already with a very high level of security “out of the box” and to focus only on the workload specific security aspects.